Blendify/blender-manual/trunk/blender_docs/manual/scene_layout/view_layers/introduction.rst

 can use the same or different collections.

 .. seealso::

-  Each view layer can be rendered separately as invididual :doc:`Render Layers</render/layers/layers>` to help composite your scene.
+   Each view layer can be rendered separately as invididual :doc:`Render Layers </render/layers/layers>` to help composite your scene.

 Outliner
 ========

-You can edit the current *view layer* collections in the :doc:`Outliner</editors/outliner>`.
+You can edit the current *view layer* collections in the :doc:`Outliner </editors/outliner>`.

 .. figure:: /images/scene_layout-view_layers-outliner.png

-   View layer and collections in the outliner.
+   View layer and collections in the Outliner.

 There you can enable and disable collections, hide them temporarily, globally, among other options.